Allied Democratic Forces insurgency: 2025

-September

 On 8 September, ADF militants perpetrated the Ntoyo massacre.
 In early September, a group of national deputies filed a petition to impeach several members of both parliamentary houses, including Assembly President Vital Kamerhe and Senate president Jean-Michel Sama Lukonde.
 It was led by current Union for Democracy and Social Progress (UDPS) and former Union for the Congolese Nation (UNC) member, Crispin Mbidule.
 On 15 September, the petition was submitted with 262 signatures.
 The following day, 16 September, Epenge followed up on the discussions by accusing the ruling parliamentary party, the Sacred Union of the Nation, of neglecting Congolese citizens massacred and abducted by ADF rebels in the eastern Congo among other issues.

+In December, the Foundation for Defense of Democracies' Long War Journal reported upwards of 967 civilians were killed in 2025, "with most, if not all, of the victims being Christian villagers."
+ACLED included both civilians and combatants in its figure of at least 1,370 fatalities by the ADF, surpassing M23.

+2026

+On 29 May, a human rights group reported that over 100 people were killed and several were abducted by the ADF during May in the Babila Babombi chiefdom, Masisi Territory, Ituri.
+The group called for more humanitarian aid to displaced persons, and stronger joint operations against the ADF by the Armed Forces of the Democratic Republic of the Congo (FARDC) and the Ugandan People's Defense Force (UPDF).

+On 31 May, an ADF attack in the Ruwenzori commune of North Kivu killed at least 19 civilians.